Last Updated on October 26, 2020 by

 1. Kobe Bryant

-The tremendous but late Kobe Bryant departed the NBA for good at age thirty-six, after spending a twenty-season lengthy career at the famous Los Angeles Lakers and is widely considered one of the greatest basketball players all-time.
-Bryant is a paradox of a player because his career well lengthened past the average 4.5 years.
+The tremendous but late Kobe Bryant departed the NBA for good at age thirty-six, after spending a twenty-season lengthy career at the famous Los Angeles Lakers and is widely considered one of the greatest basketball players of all time.
+Bryant is a paradox of a player because his career well well-lengthened past the average 4.5 years.
 But eventually, even the mighty Kobe had to consider retirement simply because his physical body could no longer maintain basketball’s athleticism.
 After long years of battling to the rim and fighting through contact, the game reached its end, and he retired.

 2. Shaquille O’Neal

 Another all-time great and Bryant’s teammate Shaq retired at thirty-nine, after nearly nineteen years in the league.
-Yet another of the all-time greats, he managed to keep playing because of the level of his helping him to win games, even after the athleticism of his started to decline with age.
+Yet another of the all-time greats, he managed to keep playing because of the level of his helping him to win games, even after his athleticism of started to decline with age.

 At only over 7 feet tall, his play’s physical style, coupled with his height, granted him a significant power advantage over opponents.
-He was actually recognized to kick the steel backboard supports with the powerful dunks of his, firmly cementing him in the history books.
+He was actually recognized for kicking the steel backboard supports with his powerful dunks of his, firmly cementing him in the history books.

 3. Michael Jordan

 No list will be complete without the best of all the time.
 Jordan retired aged forty in 2003.
-Technically this was the final retirement of his as he would currently be retired two times, having made the ultimate comeback of his aged thirty-eight, an unthinkable feat for anybody besides MJ.
+Technically this was their final retirement of as he would currently be retired two times, having made the ultimate comeback of his aged thirty-eight, an unthinkable feat for anybody besides MJ.

 Out of the fifteen months he played in the NBA, Jordan secured six championships for the Chicago Bulls, and it is regarded as the best basketball player of all time.